zetkin/zetkin.org/en/contribute/jobs/index.md

 ![Code](./kod.jpg)
 </figure>

+## Are you a designer with project management skills?
+As our team has grown and the pace of development increased, we are seeing a need to better manage the design phase of our product release cycle.
+We want to strengthen our team with a UX lead / product designer who is able to move between user research, long-term planning (together with our tech lead) and design.
+You will work with two other designers and it will be your task to keep the process smooth from idea to developer handoff.

+We think that you will need to be comfortable with (or willing and able to learn):

+* User research and testing
+* UX/UI design with Figma
+* Project/process management and planning
+* Helping people achieve their best

 ## Are you a mobile developer?
 One of our products is a mobile app developed using Flutter, and we think that someone with mobile expertise could help us take the next step in improving that product.
 Please reach out of you have experience developing mobile applications and are familiar with or willing to learn Flutter.

 ## Are you a senior web developer?
 Our development team has grown a lot in the past two years and we would like